tony555t/phase-0-intro-to-js-2-objects-lab/README.md

 Once you've initialized the `employee` Object, you'll need to create the following four functions:

-- `updateEmployeeWithKeyAndValue()`: this function should take in three
+- ``: this function should take in three
   arguments: an `employee` `Object`, a `key` and a `value`.
 This function should not mutate the `employee`; it should return a _new_ `Object` that has an updated `value` for the `key` passed in. **Hint**: use the spread operator!